MarkEWaite/jenkins-bugs/README.md

-# [JENKINS-59497](https://issues.jenkins-ci.org/browse/JENKINS-59497) Timeout ignored for pipeline checkout
+# [JENKINS-59497](https://issues.jenkins-ci.org/browse/JENKINS-59497) Reference repository ignored in Pipeline

 Bug report says that the reference repository setting is ignored by Pipeline checkout.